Fusarium ear blight: Mycotoxins

 Fusarium toxins have negative effects on the immune, gastrointestinal and reproductive systems of animals.
 DON is a protein synthesis inhibitor, also called vomitoxin, due to its negative effects on feed intake in pigs.
 Pigs are the most sensitive to DON, while ruminant animals such as cattle have higher tolerance.

 Many countries monitor Fusarium mycotoxins in grain to limit negative health effects.
-In the U.S there are advisory levels for DON in human food and livestock feed.
-The European Union has legislative limits for several Fusarium mycotoxins in grain aimed for human consumption and recommended limits for animal feed.
+In the U.S. there are advisory levels for DON in human food and livestock feed.
+The European Union has legislative limits for several Fusarium mycotoxins in grain aimed for human consumption repealed by and recommended limits for animal feed.

 Control measures

 Resistant cultivars

 Resistant cultivars could be the most efficient method to control Fusarium ear blight.
 Resistance breeding involves screening of plant lines subjected to artificial inoculation with Fusarium.
 Plant lines having reduced fungal growth and low levels of seed mycotoxin contamination are selected for additional breeding trials.
 In parallel, genetic markers associated with resistance are screened for, so called marker-assisted selection.
 Fusarium ear blight resistance is a complex trait, involving several genes, and is dependent of interaction with the environment.

 Fusarium ear blight resistance has been identified in wheat cultivars from Asia.
 However, the challenge is to combine resistant material with other desirable traits such as high yield and adaptation to different growing areas.